The 8 Best PPC Ad Networks

 Pricing: CPC for promoted pins, app installs, CPM for promoted video pins.

 Tip: Search queries on Pinterest are more general than on Google, for example.
-So research keywords before getting started.
-A robust Pinterest presence will improve results as shares and saves on Pinterest stick around and done cost the advertiser.
+Research keywords before getting started.
+A robust Pinterest presence will improve results as shares and saves on Pinterest stick around and don’t cost the advertiser.